Biden poised to move quickly on transition if he's declared winner - KTVZ

 One of the most important conversations Biden will have is with Senate Majority Leader Mitch McConnell of Kentucky.

-The two men have not spoken yet — a Biden aide said that would be premature; a McConnell adviser said it hasn’t happened — but they expect that call to be made later Friday.
+The two men have not spoken yet — a Biden aide said that would be premature and it hasn’t happened — but they expect that call to be made later today or soon, depending on the timing of the race being called.

 The Kentucky Republican will play a key role in approving members of the Biden Cabinet if Republicans continue to hold their majority — which even Democrats concede is likely, with party control potentially hinging on two January 5 runoffs for Senate seats in Georgia.

-Note: CLARIFICATION: This story previously quoted a McConnell adviser saying a call between Biden and the Senate Majority Leader may occur after a projected win.
-A McConnell aide tells CNN they have no information on the timing.